JACK DIAMOND AWARD

 ABOUT JACK DIAMOND

-JACK DIAMOND was a leader in business, a devoted family man, an inspiring community citizen, and the father of modern-day horse racing in British Columbia.
+Jack Diamond was a leader in business, a devoted family man, an inspiring community citizen, and the father of modern-day horse racing in British Columbia.
 Inducted into the BC Sports Hall of Fame in 1989, Jack was a devoted and passionate philanthropist, both on and off the race track.

 His numerous achievements in sport and fundraising include: